OpenKitten/Meow/README.md

 It manages your database for you, so you can focus on writing your application.

+### Support

+For users of Vapor 4 and/or NIO 2.x, Meow is not available as a very lightweight layer as part of the [MongoKitten](https://github.com/OpenKitten/MongoKitten.git) repository.

 ## How it works

 Meow has a type `Manager` that manages the database for you.
 You'll need one per NIO event loop.
 The manager is a small wrapper around MongoKitten which takes care of connecting, discovery and reconnecting.